kvarak/dnd/docs/_Folk/beastfolk.md

 - **Ice Born**.
 You’re naturally adapted to cold climates, as described in chapter 5 of the Dungeon Master’s Guide, and you have resistance to cold damage.

 - **Alpine Camouflage**.
 Your white fur allows you to excel at remaining hidden in certain environments.
-You have advantage on Stealth checks in snow, ice, or other predominantly white terrain, like salt flats or volcanic ash.
+The *Stealth - Arctic* skill costs 0 for you.

 </div>